A green checkered seersucker fabric is perfect for a summer shirt

 Windowpane

-I think that a linen blazer made with a windowpane pattern would be rather lovely for the summer months and add a little bit of quirky to any outfit!
+In the heat we’re currently struggling with, I think that a linen blazer made with a windowpane pattern – maybe a pale sage green and white? – would be rather lovely for evenings during the summer months and add a little bit of quirkiness to any outfit!

 This has now inspired me to drag out my fabric stash to see what checkered patterns I have tucked away.
 I know there won’t be a big amount of any type as I’ve been holding back on buying new fabrics for a while now.
 But that’s ok… I may just have another go at weaving my own!